yossi-laor/FITBIT-at-LOCKDWON/README.md

 # FITBIT-at-LOCKDWON
-This little project is a result of the Covid-19 lockdown in the UK.
-Swimming pools were shut down, so my favourite activity of swimming and timing laps is impossible.
-As a substitute, I used the activity tracker Fitbit Inspire HR to time cycling and walking.
-The data is my heart-rate json files during this year.
-I find out that repeating short cycling intervals is the most energetic type of activity, but that I didn't do it much.
+Fitbit published analysis of behavioural changes through the lockdown -- less step count but more active minutes (see: https://blog.fitbit.com/lockdowns-lift-mobility-changes/).
+I am interested in my own data during the lockdown.
+As Swimming pools were shut down, my favourite activity of swimming and timing laps was impossible.
+As a substitute, I used Fitbit Inspire HR to time my activities.
+I bought this  activity tracker early April 2020 and I have now data for 365 days.
+I use the heart-rate json files to find out that I used the tracker 329 days, and did 412 activities of walking, cycling or workout.
+The most energetic ones were cycling intervals, but I didn't do this type of activity very often.
+These files may be useful for other Fitbit users and I am happy to get comments, questions, etc.

 The Jupyter notebooks are as follows: